 It’s customary to save the best for last, and quesitos are no exception.
 These sweet, cream cheese puff pastries are glazed with sugar and oven-baked.
 Quesitos have no strong or off-putting flavors and they appeal to anyone who likes pastries.
 They can be purchased throughout the island, even at the airport upon landing.

-A version of this article was previously published on August 22, 2017, by Jen Ruiz and was updated on July, 21, 2020, by food and drink editor Nickolaus Hines.
+A version of this article about Puerto Rican food was previously published on August 22, 2017, by Jen Ruiz and was updated on July, 21, 2020, by food and drink editor Nickolaus Hines.